Coral Springs Estate Planning Attorney Andrew Rosenberg Serves all of South Florida

 Forget traditional wills.
-If your goal is avoiding probate, revocable trusts and pour-over wills are two of the most valuable tools in your estate-planning toolbox.
+If your goal is avoiding probate, revocable trusts and pour-over wills are two of the most valuable tools in your Florida estate planning toolbox.
 Here's an example to illustrate what makes them so special.

 Imagine you're cleaning out your office.
 Sitting on your desk is a large box—that's your revocable trust.
 Everything you put in the box (your trust) is protected from the probate process.

 Worried you might forget to put something important into the box?
 That's where a pour-over will comes in.
 This important legal document is one of those things that you hope you won't need, but want to have just in case.
 Essentially, a pour-over will says that if you die having inadvertently left an asset out of your trust, that asset can be poured over (and into) the trust like a cup of water over the box in our example.
 Brilliant!

 Do You Need To Speak With A Florida Estate Planning Lawyer?
 We Offer FREE Estate Planning Consultations